A. Plants and animals, including humans, interact with and depend upon each other and their environment to satisfy their basic needs.

 STEM Lessons - Model Eliciting Activity

-What an exciting opportunity for the students to learn and become a productive individual in their community, by learning and understanding that each and everyone plays a huge part in protecting the environment.
+In this Model-Eliciting Activity (MEA), students are given the opportunity to learn and become a productive individual in their community, by learning and understanding that each and everyone plays a huge part in protecting the environment.
 This project will instill a lifetime commitment to developing values that lead to protecting our wild life.
 The MEA is a realistic, real life experience that could be translated into everyday experiences.

 Fourth graders will help Cookies and Treats find cost-effective and eco-friendly packaging for its cookies.
 Students will organize data and compare prices using decimal notation in order to develop a procedure for choosing packaging for cookies.
 Students will use multiplication and division of whole numbers to plan for how many packages to order.